Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: Preliminaries

-\textbf{Threat models.} We aim to analyze this resilience property under two standard threat models widely studied in the literature~\cite{farhadkhani2024brief, shejwalkar2021manipulating}.
+\textbf{Threat models.} We analyze this resilience property under two standard threat models widely studied in the literature~\citep{farhadkhani2024brief,blanchard-ml-with-adversaries}.

-\textit{Byzantine failure attacks.} In this threat model, misbehaving workers can act arbitrarily: they may deviate from the prescribed algorithm and send adversarial updates to the server.
-These Byzantine workers are omniscient, with access to all information exchanged between honest workers and the server.
-This model follows the classical notion of Byzantine failures in distributed systems introduced in the seminal work of~\cite{lamport1982byzantine}.
+\textit{Byzantine failures.} In this threat model, misbehaving workers can act arbitrarily: they may deviate from the prescribed algorithm, collude, and send adversarial updates to the server while having access to all information exchanged between honest workers and the server.
+This model follows the classical notion of Byzantine failures in distributed systems introduced in the seminal work of~\citet{lamport1982byzantine}.\looseness=-1

-\textit{Data poisoning attacks.} In this restricted threat model, misbehaving workers follow the prescribed algorithm but may arbitrarily corrupt their local training data \emph{before} execution.
-Specifically, for each misbehaving worker $i \notin \mc{H}$, a local dataset $\mc{D}_i$ is sampled from a distribution $q_i$ over $\mc{Z}$, where $q_i$ is adversarially chosen with full knowledge of the honest workers' data distributions $\{ p_i, ~ i \in \mc{H} \}$.
+\textit{Data poisoning.} In this restricted threat model, misbehaving workers follow the prescribed algorithm but may corrupt their local training data \emph{before} execution.
+Specifically, for each misbehaving worker $i \notin \mc{H}$, a local dataset $\mc{D}_i \in \mc{Z}^m$ is adversarially constructed with full knowledge of the honest workers' data distributions $\{ p_i, ~ i \in \mc{H} \}$.